 Crossfit is getting really popular for the past 10 years and as the interest from many people grows, there are many crossfit gyms that are opening in every corner.
 If you have never done it or not sure what it is, here is a little summary.

-What is CrossFit?
+What is crossfit?
 Crossfit combines many movement patterns together into one.
 For example: if you lift the bar to shoulder level and hold it by your collar bones then squat, it is called a front squat.
-You pick up the bar, lift it overhead then perform a squat then you just performed an overhead squat. these are two of the many different CrossFit moves.
+You pick up the bar, lift it overhead then perform a squat then you just performed a overhead squat. these are two of the many different crossfit moves.

 Keep it simple, mobilize, improve your posture, be aware of how your body moves.